 Nepafenac (Into the eye)

-Treats eye pain and swelling after cataract surgery.
-This medicine is a topical nonsteroidal anti-inflammatory drug (NSAID).
+Treats eye pain and inflammation after cataract surgery.
+This medicine is an NSAID.

 Ilevro, NevanacThere may be other brand names for this medicine.